Skip to main content

 How to Apply

 To apply, call the Lead Hotline at 617-989-7888.
-Your property will be reviewed.
-Once the cost is determined, you may enroll, if eligible.
+Your property will be reviewed, you may enroll, if eligible the replacement will come at no cost to owner.
 Service replacement work is generally performed from April to October and is subject to availability.

 Additional Resources